Girlfriend, Girlfriend: Production

 Girlfriend, Girlfriend is based on Seiseidōdō, Futamata-suru Hanashi (正々堂々、二股する話, "A Story of Two-timing but Fair and Square"), which Hiroyuki had uploaded on Twitter and later published in Comiket 86 in August 2019.

 Media

 Manga

 Written and illustrated by Hiroyuki, Girlfriend, Girlfriend was serialized in Kodansha's shōnen manga magazine Weekly Shōnen Magazine from March 4, 2020, to May 24, 2023.
 Kodansha collected its chapters in 16 tankōbon volumes, released from June 17, 2020, to July 14, 2023.
 A commercial to promote the series, starring Ayana Taketatsu and Ayane Sakura, was released on October 23, 2020.

 In February 2021, Kodansha USA announced the English digital release of the series in North America and the first volume was released on April 6, 2021.
+In November 2025, Kodansha USA announced that it would release the series in print in a 2-in-1 volume omnibus edition, set to start on December 9 of the same year.

 Anime

 In November 2020, the 51st issue of Weekly Shōnen Magazine announced that the series would receive an anime television series adaptation.
 Tezuka Productions animated the series, with Satoshi Kuwabara as director, Keiichirō Ōchi as scriptwriter, and Akiko Toyoda designing the characters.
 Miki Sakurai, Tatsuhiko Saiki, and Sayaka Aoki composed the series' music.
 It aired from July 3 to September 18, 2021, on the Animeism programming block on MBS, TBS, and BS-TBS, as well as AT-X. (Note: MBS listed the series premiere at 26:25 on July 2, 2021, which is July 3 at 2:25 a.m.)
 Necry Talkie performed the series' opening theme song "Fuzaketenai ze" (ふざけてないぜ), while Momo Asakura performed the series' ending theme song "Pinky Hook" (ピンキーフック, Pinkī Fukku).
 Crunchyroll streamed the series outside of Asia.
 Muse Communication licensed the series in South and Southeast Asia, and streamed it on its YouTube channel and iQIYI.

 On September 16, 2022, it was announced that the anime would be receiving a second season.
 It was produced by SynergySP, with Takatoshi Suzuki serving as the director, Kazuhiko Inukai serving as scriptwriter along with Ōchi, Shouko Hagiwara serving as the character designer, and Kanade Sakuma and Junko Nakajima composing the music along with Sakurai and Saiki.
 The second season aired from October 7 to December 23, 2023.
 (Note: MBS listed the season premiere at 26:23 on October 6, 2023, which is October 7 at 2:23 a.m.)
 Hikari Kodama performed the opening theme song "Dramatic ni Koi Shitai" (ドラマチックに恋したい), while ClariS performed the ending theme song "Forira" (ふぉりら).